Skip to content

 What is Recover Together's charity rating? +

-Recover Together scores 77 out of 100 on CharityCompare (3 stars — Good).
-The Clarity Score V1 sums four pillars from Charity Commission filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Recover Together scores 77 out of 100 on CharityCompare (4 stars — Good).
+The Clarity Score V1 sums four pillars from UK regulator filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Stars use the same bands as those labels — 90+ is 5★ Exceptional.
+It is not an impact ranking.

 How much income does Recover Together receive? +

-Recover Together reported £779k total income in its 2021 accounts, based on Charity Commission filings.
-Five-year trend: stable.
+Recover Together reported £801k total income in its 2025 accounts, based on UK regulator filings.
+Five-year trend: restructured.

 Are Recover Together's accounts up to date? +